lmash/coffeepoetry/README.md

 ## Café
 Displays a single café with a carousel of images, café name, location, description and rating.

+Also visible are
+   - A link to display all historical poems
+   - A Review button for users logged in
+   - An Edit button only for the user who created the cafe

+The latest poem generated for the café is displayed at the bottom

-Users logged in can review a café by clicking the Review button.
-The user who created the Café can edit the description and add more images.
+Clicking on the Edit button displays an edit window, the user can edit the café description and add additional images.

 Clicking on the Review button displays a review window, the user can then rate the café using 5 criteria.
 The user can also describe the coffee.
 After a review is saved the review (stars display) is updated, review criteria are reset and the poem is refreshed.
 Hovering over the star rating will display the numeric value of the rating.

-A Poems link can also be clicked to display all poems.

 ## Poems
 Displays all poems generated for a café, along with their inspiration and date created.
 Ordered by most recently created.